 Now Hiring!!!
 Qualified Applicants welcomed!
-Come in the office and fill out an application.
+Come in the office for an application.

 Since its beginning, V.C.A. has used the A.C.E. curriculum and program.
 A.C.E was started in 1969 and has been providing quality academic material with a Christian theme since then.
 The A.C.E. program is the best available because it meets each student right where they are at in there education.
 The Educational philosophy of A.C.E. is based upon the 5 Laws of Learning which state: